Butter.

 So, now that we have all agreed that butter (and by butter, I mean grass-fed butter) is awesome, I have to ask.
 Have you ever made your own butter?
 If not, why?
 It’s so easy and there really is no reason not to make it at least once in your life.
 There is something so satisfying and soothing about making butter.
 Maybe it’s because it takes us back to a simpler time when life wasn’t so hectic, before computers, and Facebook, and blogs (oh my!).
 Or, maybe it’s just the satisfaction of making something on your own that you would normally buy at the store.

 I don’t make homemade butter often, mainly because I don’t have access to good quality cream that does not cost an arm and a leg.
-I typically buy one of two brands – KerryGold or Tropical Traditions’ pastured butter.
-Both are grass-fed and excellent in taste.
+I typically buy KerryGold, which is grass-fed and excellent in taste.
 When compared with regular butter, even organic butter, grass-fed is so far superior, it’s hard to describe!

 Cultured vs. Sweet Cream Butter